Students: Mihir Laghate

-- T. Vermeulen, M. Laghate, G. Hattab, D. Cabric, and S. Pollin, "Towards Instantaneous Collision and Interference Detection using In-Band Full Duplex," accepted to IEEE INFOCOM, May 2017.
-(Received Best-in-Session-Presentation Award)
+- T. Vermeulen, M. Laghate, G. Hattab, D. Cabric, and S. Pollin, "Towards Instantaneous Collision and Interference Detection using In-Band Full Duplex," presented at IEEE INFOCOM, May 2017.
+(Received Best-in-Session-Presentation Award) [ Presentation ]

 - M. Laghate, S. Chaudhari, and D. Cabric, USRP N210 Demonstration of Wideband Sensing and Blind Hierarchical Modulation Classification, in IEEE DySPAN Workshop: Battle of the ModRecs, Mar.
 2017, pp. 1-3. [ Paper ]

 - M. Laghate and D. Cabric, Demonstrating Spectrum Sensing in Colored Noise for Signals with Partial Spectral Overlap, in IEEE DySPAN, Mar.
 2017, pp. 1-2. [ Paper ]

 - M. Laghate and D. Cabric, Using Multiple Power Spectrum Measurements to Sense Signals with Partial Spectral Overlap, in IEEE DySPAN, Mar.
 2017, pp. 1-8. [ Paper ] [ Presentation ]